mxahan/mxahan.github.io/_posts/2022-01-13-Few_Shot_Learning_ZSL_Papers.md

 ## 2020

+1. Du, Xianzhi, Tsung-Yi Lin, Pengchong Jin, Golnaz Ghiasi, Mingxing Tan, Yin Cui, Quoc V. Le, and Xiaodan Song.
+"SpineNet: Learning scale-permuted backbone for recognition and localization."
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 11592-11601.
+2020.
+  - Meta learning, NAS
+  - how does Scale decreased model work as backbone in object detection?
+  - Propose scale permuted network

 1. Wang, Yaqing, Quanming Yao, James T. Kwok, and Lionel M. Ni.
 "Generalizing from a few examples: A survey on few-shot learning."
 ACM Computing Surveys (CSUR) 53, no. 3 (2020): 1-34.
   - Three approaches (i) Data (ii) Model (iii) Algorithm, all of them uses prior knowledge!